allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 [The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/),
 is valid, and my own experience backs it up fully.
 One element which I want to additionally stress, however, is that the switch is more like a flying trapeze than a pendulum: timing is crucial, and missing the right moment can have serious consequences.
-Becoming a Principal Software Engineer was a very interesting experience, both on a technical level and as my de facto last task as a team leader.
+Becoming a Principal Software Engineer was a unique experience, both on a technical level and as my de facto last task as a team leader.
 Who knows what the future holds?
 Perhaps some time from now I’ll take another swing on the flying trapeze and go back to management?